Dr. Ken Griswold

 Technical Service Manager, <\n>Kemin Animal Nutrition & Health

-To assist in this endeavor, the SESAME program, developed by The Ohio State University, determines the economic values of dairy feedstuffs by evaluating commonly used feedstuffs based on their content of five basic nutrients: net energy for lactation (NEL), rumen degradable protein (RDP), digestible rumen undegradable protein (d-RUP), noneffective neutral detergent fiber (ne-NDF), and effective neutral detergent fiber (e-NDF).
-These individual nutrients are valued on a megacalorie basis for NEL and a per pound basis for RDP, d-RUP, ne-NDF and e-NDF.
+One way to prepare is to look for more cost-effective feedstuffs for dairy cow diets.
+To assist in this endeavor, the SESAME program, developed by Ohio State University, determines the economic values of dairy feedstuffs by evaluating commonly used feedstuffs based on their content of five basic nutrients: net energy for lactation (NEL), rumen degradable protein (RDP), digestible rumen undegradable protein (d-RUP), non-effective neutral detergent fiber (ne-NDF), and effective neutral detergent fiber (e-NDF).
+These individual nutrients are valued on a megacalorie (Mcal) basis for NEL and a per pound basis for RDP, d-RUP, ne-NDF, and e-NDF.
 If you are evaluating your ration ingredients based on other nutrients, please be aware that there are differences and consult with your nutritionist on any potential ration changes.

-The SESAME analysis of the Pennsylvania feed market uses 29 commonly fed commodities to determine the intrinsic value for each of the five basic nutrients in a feeding program.
+The SESAM analysis of the Pennsylvania feed market uses 29 commonly fed commodities to determine the intrinsic value for each of the five basic nutrients in a feeding program.
 The intrinsic value is the price that the market is willing to pay for that particular nutrient.
-As an example, a megacalorie of energy is currently worth approximately $0.145, or 14.5 cents per megacalorie, in the market, regardless of whether that energy comes from corn, cottonseed, bakery meal, fat, etc. So, if a high-producing Holstein cow needs roughly 42 megacalories to produce 100 pounds of milk, then the value of the energy in her daily diet would be approximately $6.09 based on the current market value for NEL.
-This caused the value of energy in the diet to decrease by $0.20 per cow per day.
-So based on the intrinsic value for each of the five nutrients within a specific feedstuff, we can determine the potential break-even price based on the book values for each nutrient in that feedstuff.
-The SESAME program has been upgraded to weigh the value of different feedstuffs during the analysis so high-priced feedstuffs such as blood meal, fish Menhaden meal and tallow do not skew the results of the analysis.
+As an example, a Mcal of energy is currently worth approximately $0.143 (or 14.3 cents per Mcal) in the market, regardless of whether that energy comes from corn, cottonseed, bakery meal, fat, etc. So, if a high-producing Holstein cow needs roughly 42 Mcal to produce 100 pounds of milk, then the value of the energy in her daily diet would be approximately $6.01 based on the current market value for NEL.
+This is essentially unchanged from the value of energy last month.
+And so, based on the intrinsic value for each of the five nutrients within a specific feedstuff, we can determine the potential break-even price based on the book values for each nutrient in that feedstuff.
+The SESAME program has been upgraded to weight the value of different feedstuffs during the analysis so high-priced feedstuffs such as blood meal, fish Menhaden meal and tallow (fat) do not skew the results of the analysis.
 The calculated costs for the five basic nutrients are shown in Table 1.

 Table 2 provides the actual prices for the feedstuffs that were evaluated in the current SESAME analysis along with their predicted prices based on nutrient content.
 In addition, the table includes the 75 percent confidence limits of prices for each commodity.
 A 75 percent confidence limit indicates that we are about 75 percent sure that the true cost of the feedstuff based on nutrient content is between the lower and upper limit prices.
 In reading the table, one should consider feedstuffs with an actual price below the lower limit as bargains in the present market.
 The feedstuffs with an actual price above the upper limit would be considered overpriced, and feedstuffs with actual prices falling between the limits would be priced at their approximate nutrient value.